acepleiades/OARE-for-OStim-NG/README.md

 Most animations were made by **[@acepleiades]** and additional idles were made by **Frolique**. <br>
 XML data has been built by **[@acepleiades]**, **[@VersuchDrei]** and **[@DragoFall]**. <br>
-OStimFixThirdScalingMain.psc and OStimHeelsFix.psc were written by **321mahra** and **Aietos**.
-These scripts are used to give the correct scaling to actors under certain circumstances. <br>
 Thanks to **[@ElectronicsArchiver]** for tidying up the repository.

 <br>